Resolving label uncertainty with implicit posterior models: Additional Related Work

 \section{Additional Related Work}

 There are several approaches to learning with uncertain, weak, or coarse labels under different assumptions and settings.
 Work on partial-label learning often employs loss functions that aim to decrease prediction entropy \citep{nguyen2008classification,yao2020ambiguous,yu2016maximum}.
-These approaches do not use a generative formulation in these loss functions, makes them less suitable for problems with more varied forms of uncertainty encoded in priors.
-Another line of work studies the generation and use of pseudo labels in learning settings.
+These approaches do not use a generative formulation in these loss functions, making them less suitable for problems with more varied forms of uncertainty encoded in priors.

+Another approach to learning with imprecise or fuzzy data is to learn a model which finds the best (deterministic) disambiguation of uncertain observations, often by generalizing traditional loss minimization techniques \citep{hullermeier2014learning,couso2018general,cabannnes2020structured}.

+In \S\ref{sec:priors}, we discuss several opportunities to form prior beliefs from weak (e.g. coarse, imprecise, or uncertain) observations, including fusing multiple data sources.
+While these illustrative examples set the stage for experiments in \S\ref{sec:experiments} and \S\ref{sec:additional_exp}, several alternative and additional techniques have been developed to model and utilize data from weak sources \citep{hernandez2016weak,zhou2018brief}.
+For example, data programming \citep{ratner2016data,ratner2017snorkel} provides an opportunity to collect and learn from multiple weak user-provided labeling functions.
+Another line of work studies the generation and use of pseudolabels in learning settings.
 Specifically, \cite{zou2020pseudoseg} relies on a domain-specific augmentation procedure for semantic segmentation with image-level labels, and, \cite{zhang2021refining} studies unsupervised clustering applied to object re-identification.
-Application-specific solutions also include object detection in remote sensing images~\citep{han2014object} and change detection with temporal satellite imagery~\citep{zheng2021Weakly,bao2021MRTA,li2021Change}.
+Application-specific solutions also include object detection in remote sensing images~\citep{han2014object} and change detection with multitemporal satellite imagery~\citep{zheng2021Weakly,bao2021MRTA,li2021Change}.